-\Administrative responsibilities must be completed in full and on time.
-These responsibilities will be discussed in the first seminar and include: WSIB student declaration, practicum plan and orientation checklist, and personal learning goal statements (see Practicum Manual for details). +The personal learning goals component of the administrative responsibilities is due in week 3.
+^{}Administrative responsibilities must be completed in full and on time.
+These responsibilities will be discussed in the first seminar and include: WSIB student declaration, practicum plan and orientation checklist, and personal learning goal statements (see Practicum Manual for details).

 The course grade has two components: 50% practicum achievement and 50% learning activities.